tlhumphrey2/EasyFastHPCCoAWS/StopStartHPCC/README.md

 1. From the github repo, <https://github.com/tlhumphrey2/EasyFastHPCCoAWS>, put the contents of the StopStartHPCC folder in an s3 bucket (I call my bucket, s3://StopStartHPCC).
 ALSO PUT your private key file in the s3 bucket (the same one you use for the cluster).

 2. Using the Amazon AMI, launch a t2.micro instance in the same VPC as your hpcc cluster.
 Be sure to enable public address.
-Plus, using the same private key file as you‚Äôre using for your cluster.
+Plus, using the same private key file as youíre using for your cluster.

 3. Ssh into bastion and configure the awscli with the following command: